alphagov/paas-cf/README.md

 ### Deploy

-Run the `deploy-cloudfoundry` pipeline which can be setup by running:
+Run the `deploy-cloudfoundry` pipeline which can be set up by running:

 ```
 ./concourse/scripts/deploy-cloudfoundry.sh $DEPLOY_ENV